-Two favorite words of nearly every student are Field Trip, and for teachers, the words can bring a smile to faces or cause anxiety.
-Either way, field trips are an interesting and exciting way for students to learn something new or to enhance the curriculum.
-A field trip should be the extension of the classroom, and as with all classroom learning, extensive planning is needed before the field trip.
-The work involved may sometimes seem overwhelming, but with detailed planning, field trips of any duration – whether a few hours, an entire day, or overnight – can be an enjoyable learning experience for you and your students.
+Two favorite words of nearly every student are Field Trip.
+For teachers, the words can bring a smile to faces or cause anxiety.
+Either way, field trips are an interesting and exciting way for students to learn something new.
+A field trip should be the extension of the classroom.
+As with all classroom learning, extensive planning is needed before the field trip.
+The work involved may sometimes seem overwhelming.
+However, with detailed planning, field trips can be an enjoyable learning experience for you and your students.

 Before the Trip

 First, decide what classroom learning experience you would like to enhance with a field trip.
-Some trips, especially at the end of a school year, are more for fun than learning, but most field trips should be connected to the curriculum.
-For example, if your class studies world history, a visit to a local history museum would not be recommended unless you can connect the trip directly to your curriculum.
+Some trips, especially at the end of a school year, are more for fun than learning.
+However, most field trips should be connected to the curriculum.
+For example, if your class studies world history, a visit to a local history museum should be connected to your curriculum.

-Once you decide on a field trip, try to plan a visit to the site ahead of time when you could spend some time exploring on your own, learning about the activities or presentations provided to students, pre-trip handouts the site offers, and other features that would be helpful to know about.
-The more you know about the site your class or school will visit, the better prepared you will be on the day of the trip.
+Once you decide on a field trip, try to plan a visit to the site ahead of time.
+Spend some time exploring on your own.
+Learn about the activities or presentations provided to students, handouts the site offers, and other features that would be helpful.
+The more you know about the site your class or school will visit, the better prepared you will be.
 This includes locating the restrooms and lunch options if necessary.

-As with all trips, you will then need to follow your school’s procedures for finalizing the administration’s approval, financial details, bus and food services, medication needs of students, requests for chaperones, and paperwork for permission slips.
+As with all trips, you will then need to follow your school’s procedures for finalizing the administration’s approval.
+Including, financial details, bus and food services, medication needs of students, requests for chaperones, and paperwork for permission slips.

 Next, develop a schedule of activities for the day of the trip, including the learning objectives for students.
 Include details about meals, a list of items students may (or may not) bring on the trip, clothing recommendations or requirements, rules (possibly a signed contract for students), and other trip-related details.
-The schedule for the day should be reviewed in class with your students and copies shared with the carefully chosen chaperones.
+The schedule for the day should be reviewed in class with your students.
+Copies should be shared with the carefully chosen chaperones.

 During the weeks ahead of the trip, begin to connect the field trip to the relevant daily lessons, including using the site’s pre-visit resources.
 The students need to see the value of the field trip and must not simply see it as a “day off” from school.
 The goal of the trip should be the opportunity for students to have fun while learning, and the experience should be as memorable as possible.